-If you are looking for a trip where you get to spend the day with a Hunter Valley local, and you get the extra access benefits that come with touring with the owner of the business, then look no further than Tastes Of The Hunter Wine Tours.
-With private tastings, a luxury tour minibus with leather seats, entertainment system and more and a knowledgeable and attentive guide, you have the perfect recipe for a Hunter Valley experience you won’t soon forget.
+If you are looking for a trip where you get to spend the day with a Hunter Valley local and get the extra access benefits that come with touring with the business owner, then look no further than Tastes Of The Hunter Wine Tours.
+With private tastings, a luxury tour minibus with leather seats, an entertainment system and more and a knowledgeable and attentive guide, you have the perfect recipe for a Hunter Valley experience you won’t soon forget.

 The Hunter Valley wine tasting experience

-Matilda Bay Brewhouse or Potter’s Brewery are options that won’t disappoint, and a wine tour with Tastes Of The Hunter will allow you to experience both: the wines and Hunter Valley boutique style craft beers that are rapidly gaining in popularity.
+Matilda Bay Brewhouse or Potter’s Brewery are options that won’t disappoint.
+A wine tour with Tastes Of The Hunter will allow you to experience both: the wines and Hunter Valley boutique style craft beers that are rapidly gaining popularity.

 A wine tasting experience is not complete without adding some cream cheese and decadent chocolate treats.
 Cheese and chocolates often accompany a professional wine tasting session for a good reason.
-A red wine like the Hunter Valley’s famous Shiraz varieties will always be more appealing when it is savoured the way the winemaker intended it to be tasted.
+Red wine like the Hunter Valley’s famous Shiraz varieties will always be more appealing when savoured the way the winemaker intended it to be tasted.

 Sampling a red wine with a protein such as cheese gives the tannins (the bitter-tasting organic component of red wine) something else to cling to other than the sides and roof of your mouth!

-In fact, at Capercaillie Wines (situated in the Lovedale region of the Hunter) you can taste your first mouthful of their Shiraz.
+In fact, at Capercaillie Wines (situated in the Lovedale region of the Hunter), you can taste your first mouthful of their Shiraz.
 Then eat it after a bite of cheese.
-You will see how the complex and chocolatey flavours of the wine have come to life on your tongue.
-A completely different experience that you would have missed without such guidance.
+You will see how the wine’s complex and chocolatey flavours have come to life on your tongue.
+A completely different experience than you would have missed without such guidance.

 And why settle for any supermarket variety cheddar?
-At the Smelly Cheese Shop in Pokolbin, you can try fettas and labnas (a cheese made from yoghurt) paired with dukkha, chilli, sun-dried tomatoes and garlic.
+At the Smelly Cheese Shop in Pokolbin, you can try fetta and labnas (a cheese made from yoghurt) paired with dukkha, chilli, sun-dried tomatoes, etc., garlic.